 5 to 6 feet tall: 18-inch frame with 26-inch wheels

-Almost all kids' cruiser bikes have one speed, because they are not designed for vigorous riding, tricks, racing, or anything other than leisurely pedaling.
+Almost all kids' cruiser bikes have one speed because they are not designed for vigorous riding, tricks, racing, or anything other than leisurely pedaling.
 This design makes the bikes more affordable, lighter, and much easier to take care of.
 However, if you have steep hills in your neighborhood, having just one gear makes pedaling uphill extremely difficult.
-For the individual who does not have a fairly flat place to ride, you might want to consider a kids' cruiser bike that has three or more speeds.
+If you do not have a fairly flat place to ride, you might want to consider a kids' cruiser bike that has three or more speeds.